flarum/flarum.github.io/_docs/common-issues.md

 **Nginx or Apache**

-The webserver is busy.
-This should not happen, unless you use `mod_php` but that is not recommended.
+The web server is busy.
+This should not happen unless you use `mod_php` but that is not recommended.

 **MySQL**